vdmitriyev/gopscan/README.md

 ## About

-`gopscan` is a command-line utility to scan for open TCP ports on a list of servers and list of ports.
+`gopscan` is a command-line utility (CLI) to scan a list of servers for open TCP ports on using a special list of ports.
 The utility has been implemented in Go.

 ## Key Features

+A list of key features of the port scanner.

-* **Servers:**
+* **Servers**
     + Reads a list of target servers (hostnames or IP addresses) from a specified YAML file.
-* **Ports from multiple files:**
+* **Ports from multiple files**
     + Reads ports from multiple files within a specified directory.
 Each file should contain a comma-separated list of ports.
-* **Concurrent scanning:**
+* **Concurrent scanning**
-    - Should utilizes Go's concurrency features (goroutines) to scan multiple ports on multiple servers simultaneously, making the process efficient.
+    - Utilizes Go's concurrency features (goroutines) to scan multiple ports on multiple servers simultaneously, making the process efficient.
-* **Logging:**
+* **Logging**
-    - Uses the `zap` package for structured logging of open ports to a dedicated file.
+    - Uses `zap` package for structured logging of open ports to a dedicated file.
 Each log entry includes the hostname/IP address and the open port number.
-* **Reporting:**
+* **Reporting**
     - Generates reports and sends them by email.
+    - Notifies user direct via a `stdout` about ongoing scanning process.

 ## Usage

 1.  **Prepare input files:**
     * Create a `servers.yaml` file (or the file specified by `-servers`).
 See example of the file below.